mitesh1612/BackgroundJobService/README.md

 ## Future/Pending Work

-1. Fix Job Metadata Passing.
-Right now requires all new job callbacks to implement a certain constructor.
-Needs to be fixed.
-2. Allow jobs to consume any injected service in the service collection.
+1. Allow jobs to consume any injected service in the service collection.
-3. Add more features like scheduling jobs.
+2. Add more features like scheduling jobs.
-4. More documentation in the code and on how to consume the code as well.
+3. More documentation in the code and on how to consume the code as well.
+Add ADR and some design info.